-When you practice love as a core value, it becomes easier to prioritise.
+When you practice love as a core value, it becomes easier to prioritize.

-With this, you’re going to be more willing to put more work into finding it and spend more time working on.
+With this, you’re going to be more willing to put more work into finding it and spend more time working on it.

 Love helps you value others for who and what they are rather than what you want to get from them.

 It is, of course, challenging often painful.
 However, it is at this time you should remember that –

 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonour others, it is not self-seeking”

 A friend of mine, fell hopelessly in love with whom she was dating for many years.